 I love this place, especially on sunny days.
 Located on the spree (on your way from Warschauerstrasse to Alexanderplatz, you’ll pass the place), you can enjoy the chilled vibes at this beach bar.

 The Simon-Dach-Strasse is a street with many bars closely located to each other.
 My favourite one, by far, is Dachkammer.
 Upstairs, it is a little darker (this area is not always open) and downstairs it has a little brown cafe feel.

-At Minimal Bar you’ll find table tennis tables, a dancing area, but also cosy couches and tables to drink your beer.
+At Minimal Bar, you’ll find table tennis tables, a dancing area, but also cosy couches and tables to drink your beer.
 To me, this is a typical Berlin bar, not that known among tourists.
 Great place to head to!

 Another place for craft beers is Hops & Barley.
-The place has a different feel from most bars in Berlin and worth a visit.
+The place has a different feel from most bars in Berlin and is worth a visit.

-The Michelberger Hotel is probably one of the best known hotels in Friedrichshain.
+The Michelberger Hotel is probably one of the best-known hotels in Friedrichshain.
 With a nice lobby and restaurant, this is a great place to stay.
 Rooms are around €100 per night.